lucasdalle/FAT12/README.md

-# FAT12 File System Implementation
+# Rough and Unfinished Implementation of FAT12 in C++